gajagajago/gajagajago/README.md

 ## Ryu Junyul (Daniel Ryu)

+### I believe ...
+“The people who are crazy enough to think they can change the world are the ones who do.”

 ### I'm currently ⏳ ...
 FE lead @ app [GUAM](https://github.com/wafflestudio/guam_front) <br/>
 Deeply immersed in ***Machine Learning & Deep Learning*** 🤓 <br/>